linden-gan/deep-image/README.md

 ### Traditional (based on opencv, stereo box match)
 #### Prereq
 - numpy (`pip install numpy`)
-- opencv (cv2) (`pip install opencv-python`)
+- opencv (cv2) (`pip install opencv-contrib-python`)
 - matplotlib (`pip install matplotlib`)
-- gcc compiler (already installed in Linux and Mac, for Windows machines please download MinGW for gcc [here](https://www.mingw-w64.org/))
+- gcc compiler (already installed in Linux and Mac, for Windows machines please download MinGW for gcc [here](https://www.mingw-w64.org/), for usage see .\traditional\cutil.py)
-- hardwares (two cameras, recommended to use two exactly same webcams so that they can be easily connected to computers and produce same-size images)
+- hardwares (two cameras, recommended to use two exactly same webcams so that they can be easily connected to computers and produce same-size images with similar camera intrinsics and extrinsics)

 #### Pipeline & Algorithm
-- First, we caliberate our webcams to get rid of distorted margin.
-Next, we input two stereo images to OpenCV's library function to get a disparity map, which represents shifts of each pair of pixels from left and right images.
-Then, we compute the depth of each pixel based on its shift.
-Finally, we output the depth information so that user can know each pixel's depth once they click it.
+- First, we caliberate our webcams individually with a 7*5 checkerboard to get their camera matrices and distortion coefficients.
+Then, we calibrate and rectify cameras together to deal with possible rotation and translation, and eventually make the images align perfectly on the horizontal axis.
+Next, we input the calibrated and rectified stereo images to OpenCV's library function to generate a disparity map, which contains the pixel difference of each pixel in the left image.
+We compute the depth of each pixel based on its shift, combining with the baseline and field of view of the cameras.
+Finally, we output the depth information by allowing users to click on the left image and print out the depth value of the corresponding position.
-- Let's go through the algorithm.
+- Let's go through the disparity to depth algorithm.
 Here is a figure showing what we know and what are unknown:
 <img src="img/algo1.jpg" alt="algo1" width="500"/>

 - Typically, we know focal length, two cameras' distance (called displacement), and pixel's shift.
 We want to compute the vertical distance.
 To construct similar triangles, we do the following geometry trick: